-Examination Conventions for History, Ancient and Modern History, History and Economics, History and English, History and Modern Languages History and Politics in the Preliminary Examination 2024
+Examination Conventions for History, Ancient and Modern History, History and Economics, History and English, History and Modern Languages, and History and Politics in the Preliminary Examination 2025

-1. Introduction
+Introduction

-These conventions have been approved by the Board of the Faculty of History and the Boards of the Faculties of the other parent schools in the case of joint schools with History.
+These conventions have been approved by the Board of the Faculty of History and the Boards of the Faculties of Classics, Economics, English Language and Literature, Medieval and Modern Languages, and Politics and International Relations.
 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.

-2. Rubrics for Individual Papers
+Rubrics for Individual Papers